ALEPH-QUANTUM/qkd-sim/README.md

 # qkd-sim

+ℵ - QUANTUM is a research-stage quantum software initiative.

+Focus: simulation, validation, and reliability of quantum systems.

+It does not build quantum hardware.

 Quantum Key Distribution protocol simulator for research and education.

 This project implements software simulations of quantum key distribution